 Legal and insurance support for people affected by floods

-NSW residents affected by severe weather and floods can access information about legal services, insurance claims, lost identification and free mail redirection.
+NSW residents affected by severe weather and floods can access information about legal services and insurance claims.

 The Disaster Response Legal Service is a specialist service of Legal Aid NSW.
 It can help you with everyday legal problems that can arise after a disaster, like: